danruddev/budgetum-support/index.md

 ## Frequently Asked Questions

-### How do I remove ads?

-To remove ads, go to the Settings section in Budgetum and select “Remove Ads.”
-Follow the prompts to complete the in-app purchase.

 ### How do I back up my data?

 Backing up data can be done from the app’s **Settings > Backup** page.